 To avoid all the awkwardness, I participate in a few good habits for a healthy lifestyle.

-It seems like my days revolve around what is being eaten.
-If I am not eating and drinking there is a good chance I am thinking about it or planning it.
-Since this occurs so frequently, I have to create sneaky healthy habits to keep the cost low but my health on track.
+It seems like days revolve around what is being eaten.
+If I’m not eating and drinking, there is a good chance I am thinking about it.
+Since this occurs frequently, I have to create sneaky healthy habits to keep the cost low but my health on track.

 I am weak-willed and can easily fall into a habit of buying unhealthy yet expensive treats, I try to limit my exposure to the grocery store’s shifty marking ploys by only going once a week.